@felmue thanks great explanation and example. In your example, is there any issue restructuring it:

 }

-?
+to avoid needing to use the GOTO?
 I realise it will work perfectly well as-is.
 I think I would like to try and use the shutdown mode, as I can be asleep for most of the time, with updates once per minute at most.

-I find it very unusual that the API docs don't seem to mention that USB power vs battery power makes a difference to whether shutdown()
+I find it very unusual that the API docs don't seem to mention that USB power vs battery power makes a difference to whether shutdown() will result in any change to the power state.

 @ajb2k3 thanks for your reply.
 Please could you elaborate on what HV mode is?
 I had a look at the Paper API for canvas and power/system but couldn't see anything relating to 'HV'.
 Do any of the existing API functions already take care of this?